ibm-cloud-docs/security-compliance/collector-what-is.md

 If you're working with more than one cloud provider or an on-premises environment, you might need to install more than one collector.
 A collector is only able to access the subnets that it has appropriate access to.
 For example, the collector might need to have `icmp ping` access in order to run an Nmap scan, `SSH` access for accessing VMs or `winrm` access to access a windows machine.
 One collector is able to access multiple subnets, but you should be sure that it is sized appropriately in order to scan a specified environment.

+If your collector needs to access multiple subnets, you must add them to the subnet list for the collector.
+The filename that you need to updat is `<collector_dir_path>/config/discovery_subnet_list.cfg`.

 ### Understanding the Watchtower image
 {: #collector-watchtower}